 Any student seeking accommodations for protected disabilities must register with the UCSF Student Disability Services Office to seek institutionally approved accommodations.
 Accommodations for protected disabilities must be sought in advance of the educational activities for which the accommodations are relevant.
 Failure to seek or to use institutionally approved accommodations will not be accepted as sufficient grounds to circumvent adverse action.
+Accommodations may be granted at any point during your education at UCSF.
 See Standards of Scholarship.

-Students eligible for disability accommodations must inform the course instructor of their approved accommodation(s) prior to the first day of each course.
+Students eligible for disability accommodations must inform the course instructor of their approved accommodation(s) prior to the first day of each course or when accommodations are granted.
 Accommodations will begin as soon as they have been discussed with the instructor.

-Student Disability Services

-University of California, San Francisco

-500 Parnassus Ave, Milberry Union, MU100

-San Francisco, CA 94143
+Student Disability Services University of California, San Francisco 500 Parnassus Ave, Milberry Union, MU100 San Francisco, CA 94143 415-476-6595 https://sds.ucsf.edu/ StudentDisability@ucsf.edu

-415-476-6595

-https://sds.ucsf.edu/

-StudentDisability@ucsf.edu

-Diversity

-Office of Diversity and Outreach
+Diversity Office of Diversity and Outreach